-All prospective volunteers are required to comply with our school's Volunteers Policy, including in relation to assessing the suitability of prospective volunteers and obtaining checks required under this policy.
+All prospective volunteers are required to comply with our school's Volunteers Policy, including assessing the suitability of prospective volunteers and obtaining checks required under this policy.

 Training and supervision

 Training and education is important to ensure that everyone in the school understands that child safety is everyone's responsibility.